 At a glance

-Volunteer as a sports coach in schools in Sri Lanka and help disadvantaged students to develop their athletic skills.
+- Help disadvantaged students in Sri Lanka to develop their athletic skills.
 You’ll provide children with the chance to learn new games, improve their technique, and work on their fitness.
-You’ll also help them build their teamwork skills and have fun exercising.

-Limited facilities and equipment mean that it can be difficult for Sri Lankan children to take part in sports activities at school.
-You’ll work alongside local staff, coming up with innovative solutions to overcome these issues.
+- Limited facilities and equipment means that Sri Lankan children don’t always have the opportunity to play sport.
+Alongside local staff, you’ll come up with solutions to overcome these issues.

-During your time in Sri Lanka, you will stay with a host family.
-This is an incredible way to experience a home away from home while discovering a different culture.
+- You will stay with a host family; this is an incredible way to experience local culture and cuisines.
 Make friends with your fellow volunteers while exploring all that Sri Lanka has to offer.

 What will I do on this project?